 - Exiles are those who often hold the emotional pain from abandonment, rejection, being exploited, and negatively judged by other individuals or other parts within our internal system.

-- Managers are those who are directive and controlling to help us avoid situations and interactions which might further hurt the exile part/s.
+- Managers are those who are directive and controlling to avoid situations and interactions which might further hurt the exile part/s.
 These parts of us are often highly intellectual and good at problem-solving but push emotions away.
-In women, the manager-like parts often believe ‘she’ must be perfect and please everyone, otherwise she will be abandoned and hurt.
-In men, manager parts often possess competitive and entitled features, encouraging him to get or do whatever he wants regardless of who gets hurt

 - Firefighters are those parts of us that spring into action in emergencies when we’re caught off guard.
 When the exile parts of us have been triggered, these firefighting parts can jump into soothing and placate their emotional expression.
 Emotional eating or splurging our savings on clothes to make ourselves feel better are examples of ways we look to put out the emotional fire that is blazing.